Superstition in India: Lemons

-It is common that many retailers in India tie a wire or thread with lemons and green chillies on it and hang it at the entrance of a shop near ceiling.
-This is supposed to ward off evil spirits or bad eyes who are wishing evil to a business.
 Lemons are generally considered as a counter weapon to a "mantra" which is a spell that can be also used for trickery or evil.
 Some Hindu people also carry lemons while travelling so that they cannot fall under the spell of a "mantra" of a stranger.

+According to the nimbu totka or nimbu mirchi totka superstition, hanging a lemon strung with seven chili peppers wards off evil spirits and Alakshmi, the Hindu goddess of misfortune.
+People hang lemons and chillies - sometimes with a piece of coal - outside their homes and shops, or in their vehicles.
+According to one explanation, the superstition may be based on the belief that beneficial Vitamin C from the lemon and the chillies is released into the air, and that their odor can repel insects and other pests.

 Stepping on a lemon is also considered to cause harm to a person as the lemon may be enchanted with a "mantra" or a dark spell.
 Lemons and coconuts are used in Hindu rituals called pooja.
 Government of India frequently performs Hindu rituals on vehicles, computer and electronic equipment, airplanes, jetplanes and weapons.
 Breaking a coconut in such pooja is also common.
 Hindus do Shastra pooja which is goddess worship is performed on weapons.

 Solar and lunar eclipses

 There are several superstitions associated with solar eclipses.
 Solar eclipses are associated with war, violent events and disasters.
-Any cooked food considered to have become impure during the event; they are thrown away or given to beggars.
+Any cooked food is considered to have become impure during the event; they are thrown away or given to beggars.
 People don't eat or cook food during the event.
 Temples are closed before the event and reopened after the event is over.
 Many shops also remain closed.
 Pregnant women are advised to stay indoors.
 It is considered inauspicious to give birth during the event.
 Solar eclipse are also said to cause miscarriages Other people also avoid venturing outside.
 It is believed that the sun rays become toxic during the event and a bath must be taken after the event.
 Indian stock exchanges also observe a drop in trades during eclipses.
 There are some reports of disabled children being buried neck-deep in sand or mud in hopes of curing their disabilities.
 Similar beliefs exist around lunar eclipses, where food is avoided and people refrain from venturing outside.
 Rationalist organisations have been trying to eradicate these superstitions by organising events during eclipses, where people are encouraged to drink water and eat food.